Rasyid18/github-explorer/README.md

 # GitHub User Search and Repositories Viewer

 A responsive web application built with **React.js** and **Next.js** that leverages the GitHub API to search for users and display their repositories.
 This project was developed as a coding test for a Frontend Developer position and uses the **Accordion** component from **Chakra UI** to elegantly present repository details.
+This project can be accesed via [Github Explorer](https://rasyid18.github.io/github-explorer/)

 ## Table of Contents
 - [Overview](#overview)